tfreedman/matrix-puppet-maxs/README.md

 ## How does it work?

 Project MAXS by default talks over XMPP - it's a modular project in the sense that you can swap out the communication protocol it uses, but to date only maxs-transport-xmpp exists.
-We
+Assuming this is bridged into Matrix (via mxpp), we effectively get a control channel, where all calling / texting / other stuff shows up.
+This is great in the sense that it works, but it isn't terribly user friendly. matrix-puppet-maxs watches if you send a message to any of the channels it controls (by default #phone_some_number), takes whatever message you sent, and then fires it through the control channel after prefixing it with the requisite magic (sms send phone-number  message) to make it actually send an SMS message.
+If a new message comes into the control channel, matrix-puppet-maxs will insert that message into the #phone_number channel, so that you have a coherent view of your SMS / calls to that number.

 ## installation